4kp3ntest/Kioku/NOTEBOOK.md

         script in /bin/clean_home
-TODO - Kioku: Rename 'Shell' skill to Bash and create a new Shell skill with cmnd line utilities TODO - I want a shell TRAP @ work that broadcasts a defined variable to all open terminals
+TODO - Kioku: Rename 'Shell' skill to Bash and create a new Shell skill with cmnd line utilities TODO - I want a shell TRAP @ work that broadcasts a defined variable to all open terminals TODO - check what I got in store PHP wise @ root (with PsySH) TODO - for Python relevant stuff make a Notebook rather than a .md file (Python.md)

 ## BSS section